The Value of Our Steel Rolling Mill (USSM)

 Understanding the work hardening rate of a given alloy or heat lot within an alloy is paramount to achieving the mechanical properties specified by the customer.
 Process routings for tempered items allot a specific amount of reduction in thickness during the final rolling session, which is intended to work harden the material to the mechanical properties specified by the customer.
 An item ordered “Quarter Hard” will require a very small amount of reduction compared to a “Full Hard” item which would be rolled a reduction approaching the maximum the alloy can withstand without breaking.
 Generally, appropriate reductions are determined by analyzing a combination of historic data and chemistry.

-USSM currently owns 9 rolling mills of two different configurations: 3 Four High mills (H-mill) and 6 Sendzimir mills (Z-mill).
+USSM currently owns 8 rolling mills of three different configurations: 1 high-tech advanced 20-High mill, 2 Four High mills (H-mill), and 6 Sendzimir mills (Z-mill).
 H-mills are the simpler of the two, and use two large diameter work rolls which are driven and supported by a set of back up rolls situated atop and below, hence four high.
 The more complex Z-mills use three sets of cascaded back up rolls to focus the screw down force of the mill onto much smaller diameter work rolls.
 This roll cluster enables the Z-mill to apply a greater roll pressure without roll bending than an H-mill.
 Apart from differences in tooling, both H-mills and Z-mills operate in a similar manner.
 The operator can vary the screw down force applied by the work rolls, and the tension applied by the coil pay-off and take-up winders to achieve the desired amount of reduction for each pass.
 The equipment generally cannot provide enough force to induce the entire planned reduction at once; coils are rolled back and forth multiple times, or passes to achieve the desired reduction.
 USSM has been honing its rolling practices since Ulbrich purchased their first Z-mill in 1955 and first H-mill in 1957.
 Now, our largest H-mill can handle incoming material up to .187” thick, while our smallest Z-mill can roll foil as light as .00039″: an order of magnitude thinner than a human hair.

-Annealing Metals in our state of the art annealing furnaces.
+Annealing Metals in our state of the art annealing furnaces

 The difference between the starting material thickness and the final ordered thickness of a given product is often greater than the maximum reduction an alloy can withstand without breaking.
 In this case, we must recover the equiaxed grain structure of material before we can roll any further.
 This is accomplished through annealing which may also be referred to as solution heat treating.
 The material is heated to an intrinsic critical temperature, and held at that temperature long enough for the microstructure to essentially reset.
 The thermal energy introduced by the furnace allows the grains to recover from the effects of the work hardening introduced during rolling, at which point the metal will re-crystallize, or precipitate all new equiaxed grains.
 The grains start very small, and grow in size over time.
 You may refer to the earlier post “Stainless Steel Grade Selection for Strip, Foil and Wire” for further information on the preferred grain size for various applications.
 Our anneal cycles are designed to begin cooling down the material immediately after the grains re-crystallize to avoid excessive grain growth.
 If grains are grown too large, the bulk material may exhibit erratic mechanical properties or an undesirable surface finish.
 Once the equiaxed grain structure has been restored, the strip is ready to be rolled again.
 This rolling and annealing cycle can be repeated as many times as necessary to reach the final ordered thickness.
 On products ordered in the annealed condition, no subsequent rolling is needed.